cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/autocomplete.md

 title: Contrast:default+
 demo: '#examples/autocomplete/contrast-default.vue'
 ---
-Autocompletes can have different contasts.
+Autocomplete can have different contrasts.
 Use the `contrast` prop to change the contrast of the autocomplete.
 ::